Gorky1724/Aetherlum_Survivor/src/aetherlum_survivor/README.txt

-The main class is in <aetherlum_survivor.controller.Main>
+The main class is <aetherlum_survivor.controller.Main>

+Both ARROWS and WASD can be used to move.